 - Suggested Student Supply List for GR 5 Overnights

-- Driving and Parking Directions to the Outdoor Lab
+- Driving and Parking Directions for the Outdoor Lab

 - Information on Ticks

 - Bus Transportation: The Outdoor Lab is allocated one bus each day to bring students to and from the Lab.
 The Science Office makes all the bus reservations; buses are requested to arrive at school sites at the start of the regular school day.
-If you need a wheelchair-accessible bus, please confirm this request with the Science Office and contact the Outdoor Lab Co-Directors at least two weeks before the trip date to discuss trip arrangements.
+If you need a wheelchair-accessible bus, please confirm this request with the Science Office as early as possible and contact the Outdoor Lab Co-Directors at least TWO weeks before the trip date to discuss trip arrangements.